How to Show the Emoji Panel Icon on Your Windows 11 Taskbar

 vivetool /enable /id:48504539 - Restart your computer.

-To get the emoji panel icon on your Windows 11 taskbar, you’ll first need to use a tool called ViVeTool to unlock the feature.
+To get the emoji panel icon on your Windows 11 taskbar, you first need to use a tool called ViVeTool to enable a hidden feature.
+After downloading and unzipping ViVeTool, you’ll open Command Prompt as an administrator and run a specific command to activate the emoji panel.

 Step 2Turn On the Emoji Icon in Windows Settings